top of page

 Self-organisation is often misunderstood.
 The following ‘scientific’ paper states:

-Self-organization refers to a broad range of pattern-formation processes in both physical and biological systems”.
+Self-organisation refers to a broad range of pattern-formation processes in both physical and biological systems”.

 However, in this paper, no distinction is made between a static ‘organisation’—which is limited to pattern formation—and a dynamic organisation, which requires natural intelligence.